STRIDES-Codes/Cancer-Health-Disparities-through-genomic-epidemiology-Lens/README.md

 7. Stratify analysis by all genes, genes overlapping clinical tests
   * measure how much information each gene adds to outcomes in a by-ancestry manner
 8. ?
 Compartive immune infiltration by race using CIBERSORT
-  * immune cells populations associated with PFS/OS, by race
+  * immune cells associated with PFS/OS, by race
   * immune clusters associated with PFS/OS, by race